 Sandringham School is an all ability co-educational 11-18 academy.
 We are our own admitting authority but Hertfordshire LA manages the transfer and entry to Sandringham School on our behalf.

-We are adopting a new set of admissions criteria for September 2017.
+Our admissions criteria for 2018-2019 remain the same as those for 2017-2018.
 The school will be temporarily increasing its intake to eight-form entry (240 children).
 Of these additional 30 places, 15 will be reserved for children who live in the parish of Harpenden and 15 will be added to the 25 places reserved for children who live in the parish of Wheathampstead, totalling a maxium of 40 places.
 There will be 185 places for children living in St. Albans.
 If you are unsure about any of these changes and how they may affect you, please contact Lesley Dunkley, admissions officer at the school.

 The school contracts to HCC for appeals administration.
 Parents wishing to appeal who applied online should log on to their online application and click on the link “register an appeal”.
 For those who did not apply online, please contact the Customer Service Centre on 0300 123 4043 to request an appeal pack.

 If you are seeking a place for your child using rule 2 (medical) or rule 4 (children of staff) you must also complete the School Information Form, which must be returned directly to the school.

 “The school is extremely popular.
 Students‘ personal development is outstanding.
 The school does a wonderful job in ensuring that its initiatives allow for the broadest development opportunities.”
 Ofsted